 6. The competition is subject to all applicable Federal laws and regulations.
 Participation constitutes the Candidates' full and unconditional agreement to these rules and to the Secretary's decisions, which are final and binding in all matters related to this competition;

 7. Submissions which in the Secretary's sole discretion are determined to be substantially similar to a prior submitted entry may be disqualified;

-8. Submissions must be original, be the work of the Candidates, and must not violate the rights of other parties.
+8. Submissions must be original, must be the work of the Candidates, and must not violate the rights of other parties.
 All submissions remain the property of the applicants.
-Each Candidate represents and warrants that he, she, or the team, is the sole author and owner of the submission, that the submission is wholly original, that it does not infringe any copyright or any other rights of any third party of which the Candidate is aware, and, if submitted in electronic form, is free of malware;
+Each Candidate represents and warrants that s/he, or the team, is the sole author and owner of the submission, that the submission is wholly original, that it does not infringe any copyright or any other rights of any third party of which the Candidate is aware, and, if submitted in electronic form, is free of malware;

 10. The Secretary and the Secretary's designees have the right to request access to supporting materials from the Candidates;